AMENDED AND RESTATED BYLAWS

-Section 3: A copy of the Sargent PTO Bylaws shall be posted in a conspicuous place, within the school, as a reference to the general membership.
+Section 3: A copy of the Sargent PTO Bylaws shall be posted on the Sargent PTO website, as a reference to the general membership.
 Members shall be presented a copy of the Sargent PTO Bylaws upon request or when deemed necessary by the Officers.

 ARTICLE IV – PTO FISCAL YEAR

 The Sargent PTO year shall begin on July 1st and end of June 30th of each year.

 The Sargent PTO shall seek neither to direct the administrative activities of the school nor to control its policies.

 ARTICLE VI – OFFICERS

 Section 1: The officers of the PTO shall be President, Vice President, Secretary and Treasurer.
 There may be co-officers for each position, provided that the candidates run for election as a team.
 The Board of Directors, committee chairs and co-chairs shall constitute the Executive Board.